Nazuna-io/notebook-cat/README.md

   --resume              Resume a previously interrupted operation
 ```

-## Limitations

-- Does not split files that exceed the word limit - they'll be skipped.
-The notebook-cat can only group files under the word limit
-- Files are concatenated with simple text separators
-- JSON extraction works best with simple structures; complex nested objects may need a specific path

 ## Configuration

 The tool uses these default limits which can be adjusted in the `config.py` file at the root of the project: